 Welcome & announcements

 Two to three hymns during service

 Candles of joys and concerns

 Time with children

 Offering and offertory (choir sings every other Sunday)

 Special services are held throughout the year, such as the Water and Flower Communions at the beginning and end of the church year, intergenerational services such as the Winter Pageant, as well as Music Sunday and our annual outdoor service.

-The Worship Committee creates four to six lay-led worship services each year, which include diverse areas of focus that are presented by congregants and by a variety of guest ministers/speakers.
-Here are some examples of some memorable/resonant services:
+Lay-led services are a part of our shared ministry, and are created by the Worship Committee.
+The services include diverse areas of focus that are presented by congregants and by a variety of guest ministers/speakers.

 In addition to creating collaborative, creative lay-led worship, we provide welcome and hospitality to ministers who come to PUUC via pulpit exchange with our minister as well as those seeking a neutral pulpit.
 When needed, we also support the minister in the preparation and delivery of regular, minister-led Sunday worship.
 The committee seeks and welcomes feedback and suggestions regarding all Sunday worship services.